kibetstephanie/kibetstephanie/README.md

 - 👋 Hi, I’m @kibetstephanie
-- 👀 Just interested in learning DevOps and stuff
+- 👀 Interested in learning DevOps and stuff

 <!---
 kibetstephanie/kibetstephanie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.